cadenza-k/blog-cadenza/content/post/ingress-blues/index.md

 The thing about it is the general feeling that I, as a player and a community member, arrived too late to the party.
 The gramps have left, the plates are half-empty but there's goodwill from the people still there.

 For now, I have enlisted for the next Anomaly in Spain, we'll see how it goes?
-The global faction planning website announces 394 registered Enlightened players.

 I also want to revitalize this game in my community, the game is so stale that in my first week, the only players we saw were from the enemy team, to the point where it was _that_ lonely that we ended up at a bar, all four of us.